 Pheochromocytoma is a neuroendocrine tumor that starts in the adrenal medulla.
 According to the National Cancer Institute, most adrenal pheochromocytomas are non-cancerous.
 Only 10% of pheochromocytomas metastasize.

-The symptoms of adrenal gland tumors are caused by either the excessive production of hormones or the enlarged size of the adrenal gland.
-Common signs and symptoms of adrenal tumors may include:
+The symptoms of adrenal gland tumors are caused by either the excessive production of hormones or the enlarged size of the gland.
+Common signs and symptoms of may include:

 Adrenal gland tumor treatment options depend on the type, stage, and overall health of the patient.